Torquato Tasso: In the madhouse of St. Anna

-In the summer of 1578 he ran away again; traveled through Mantua, Padua, Venice, Urbino, Lombardy.
-In September he reached the gates of Turin on foot, and was courteously entertained by Emmanuel Philibert, Duke of Savoy.
-Wherever he went, wandering like the world's rejected guest, he met with the honor due to his illustrious name.
-Great folk opened their houses to him gladly, partly in compassion, partly in admiration of his genius.
-But he soon wearied of their society, and wore their kindness thin by his querulous peevishness.
+In the summer of 1578, he ran away again, travelling through Mantua, Padua, Venice, and Urbino Lombardy.
+In September, he reached the gates of Turin on foot and was courteously entertained by Emmanuel Philibert, Duke of Savoy.
+Wherever he went, wandering like the world's rejected guest, he met with the honour due his illustrious name.
+Great folk gladly opened their houses to him, partly in compassion, partly in admiration of his genius.
+But he soon wearied of their society and wore their kindness thin by his querulous peevishness.
 It seemed, moreover, that life was intolerable to him outside Ferrara.
-Accordingly, he once more opened negotiations with the duke; and in February 1579 he again set foot in the castle.
+Accordingly, he once more opened negotiations with the duke, and in February 1579, he again set foot in the castle.

 Alfonso was about to contract his third marriage, this time with a princess of the house of Mantua.
-He had no children, and unless he got an heir, there was a probability that his state would fall, as in fact it eventually did, to the Holy See.
-The nuptial festivals, on the eve of which Tasso arrived, were not therefore an occasion of great rejoicing for the elderly bridegroom.
-As a forlorn hope he had to wed a third wife; but his heart was not engaged and his expectations were far from sanguine.
+He had no children, and unless he got an heir, there was a probability that his state would fall to the Holy See, as in fact it eventually did.
+The nuptial festivals, on the eve of which Tasso arrived, were therefore not an occasion of great rejoicing for the elderly bridegroom.
+As a forlorn hope, Alfonso had to wed a third wife, but his heart was not in it, and his expectations were far from sanguine.

 Tasso, preoccupied as always with his own sorrows and his own sense of dignity, made no allowance for the troubles of his master.
 Rooms below his rank, he thought, had been assigned him; the Duke was engaged.
-Without exercising common patience, or giving his old friends the benefit of a doubt, he broke into terms of open abuse, behaved like a lunatic, and was sent off without ceremony to the madhouse of St. Anna.
-This happened in March 1579; and there he remained until July 1586.
-Duke Alfonso's long-sufferance at last had given way.
-He firmly believed that Tasso was insane, and he felt that if he were so St. Anna was the safest place for him.
+Without exercising common patience or giving his old friends the benefit of the doubt, Tasso broke into terms of open abuse, behaved like a lunatic, and was sent off without ceremony to the madhouse of St. Anna.
+This happened in March 1579, and there he remained until July 1586.
+Duke Alfonso's long patience at last had given way.
+He firmly believed that Tasso was insane, and he felt that if he were so, St. Anna was the safest place for him.